How to Replace a Car Battery

 - Where You Live: Extreme cold and heat can wear a battery down faster.

 - The Condition of your Charging System: If your alternator or starter are in bad shape, they can wear your battery down faster.
+Use this guide to discover if your alternator is having issues.

 - Short Drives: If your daily drive only takes you from Maple Grove to Brooklyn Park and back again, you could find your battery wearing out faster than if you spend a lot of time exploring Minneapolis.